noawe-boi/NoahsObsidianSync/English IA3 Attempt 2.md

 "Please!
 My Nana, the light has left her eyes, and I've come this whole way to try and get help, but she doesn't believe you can bring it back.
 No one believes you can bring it back.
 So I came this whole way to come see you and now the light is leaving my eyes too!"

 "woah woah, slow down.
-Come here a moment..." the doctor beckon
+Come here a moment..." the doctor beckoned as he pulled an engraved wooden box from a shelf carved into the wall.